axoloto/RealTimeParticles/README.md

 Physics models :
 - Boids, currently based on classical Reynolds implementation
-- SPH fluids (to come)
+- SPH fluids (not available yet)

-**For best performance, make sure that the application runs on any available discrete GPU and not the IGPU.**

 ![](boids.gif)

+**For best performance, make sure that the application runs on a discrete GPU and not default IGPU.**

 # Requirements